Master of Science and Doctor of Philosophy Degrees in Mechanical Engineering

 - GPA: The Department of Mechanical Engineering prefers a 3.2/4.0 GPA.
 The mandatory minimum GPA to be reviewed by the admissions committee is 3.0/4.0 (as indicated in the Graduate School Admission Requirements link above).

 - GRE: The preferred scores: Analytic Writing – 3.5, Verbal Reasoning – 150, and Quantitative Reasoning – 155.
 These are “preferred” scores, not minimum required scores.
 Applicants with scores lower than these scores may apply and may be considered for admission.
+As a response to the COVID-19 pandemic, the GRE requirement is waived for all applicants to Spring 2022, Summer 2022, and Fall 2022 terms.

 - Degree: Most applicants have a Bachelor of Science in Mechanical Engineering.
 Students with a Bachelor of Science in other engineering or physical and natural science disciplines will be considered for admission.
 Upon acceptance, students without Mechanical Engineering Bachelor of Science degrees may be required to complete one or more courses in addition to degree requirements to satisfy any deficiencies (this requirement cannot be determined prior to admission).
+International applicants must have a degree comparable to a regionally accredited U.S. bachelor’s degree.

 All application materials must be submitted online through the Graduate School’s application portal and received by the application deadline.
 Do NOT send any paper copies of documents by mail (email or paper mail) unless specifically requested to do so by the Graduate Admissions Team.